jeremenichelli/personal-site/posts/2020-07-21-google-fonts-self-host-web-fonts.md

 - Using modern techniques and tools to compress the final files.
 - Measure and compare the performance of your strategies to be sure they represent an advantage for your project and the users.

-_Shout out to Zach Leatherman's article [Developing a Robust Font Loading Strategy for CSS-Tricks](css-tricks-web-fonts) which was a huge help while applying all these optimizations plus a great inspiration for writing this article._
+_Shout out to Zach Leatherman's article [Developing a Robust Font Loading Strategy for CSS-Tricks][css-tricks-web-fonts] which was a huge help while applying all these optimizations plus a great inspiration for writing this article._

 [lighthouse]: //developers.google.com/web/tools/lighthouse
 [font-strategy-article]: /2016/05/font-loading-strategy-static-generated-sites/